If you’ve ever wondered where and how this award-winning project developed (and continues to develop), this guide is for you.

 All over the Capital City!
-A full listing of Sidewalk Poetry locations is available on Public Art Saint Paul’s website.
+A complete listing of Sidewalk Poetry locations is available on Public Art Saint Paul’s website.

 In the words of then-Mayor Chris Coleman, “This program is a great way to inspire art and imagination throughout Saint Paul.
 To be surrounded by poetry instills a sense of curiosity, and continues Saint Paul’s rich tradition of promoting arts and literature.”

-To gather the poems, the city ran an annual contest between 2008 and 2016.
-Saint Paul residents submitted short, original poems for a chance to win $100 and have their work immortalized on the city’s sidewalks.
+In 2008, the city ran occasional contests for Saint Paul residents submit short, original poems for a chance to win $100 and have their work immortalized on the city’s sidewalks.

 It always makes us smile to have sidewalk poetry pop up in our feeds!
 Share your findings with us on Facebook, Instagram and Twitter using the hashtag #MYSAINTPAUL.